 For applications with load transients (sudden changes in load current), regulator response will benefit from an external output capacitance.
-The recommended output capacitance of 330 μF will allow the module to meet its transient response specification (see product data sheet).
-For most applications, a high quality computer-grade aluminum electrolytic capacitor is adequate.
-These capacitors provide decoupling over the frequency range, 2 kHz to 150 kHz, and are suitable for ambient temperatures above 0 °C. For operation below 0 °C tantalum, ceramic or Os-Con type capacitors are recommended.
-When using one or more non-ceramic capacitors, the calculated equivalent ESR should be no lower than 4 m $\Omega$ (7 m $\Omega$ using the manufacturer's maximum ESR for a single capacitor).
+The recommended output capacitance of 330 $\mu$ F will allow the module to meet its transient response specification (see product data sheet).
+For most applications, a high quality computer-grade aluminum electrolytic capacitor is most suitable.
+These capacitors provide adequate decoupling over the frequency range, 2 kHz to 150 kHz, and are suitable when ambient temperatures are above 0 °C. For operation below 0 °C, tantalum, ceramic or Os-Con type capacitors are recommended.
+When using one or more non-ceramic capacitors, the calculated equivalent ESR should be no lower than $4 \text{ m}\Omega$ (7 m $\Omega$ using the manufacturer's maximum ESR for a single capacitor).
 A list of preferred low-ESR type capacitors are identified in Table 1-1.